Latest News

 First, this post is about jail before your case has concluded.
 If you pled guilty or were convicted, and were sentenced to jail or prison, that’s an entirely different matter.

-I can never guarantee that I can get a client out of jail in Massachusetts, but here is the process.
+I can never guarantee that I can get someone out of jail in Massachusetts, but here is the process.

 What is the Process for Setting Bail in Massachusetts?